Independent African news, markets, culture and politics.

 TIN: Nigerians must have tax ID for operating bank account – FG

-The Nigerian government has announced that all taxable individuals must obtain a Tax Identification Number (TIN) to operate a bank account in the country, effective January 1, 2026.
-This requirement is part of the new tax reforms aimed at enhancing tax administration in Nigeria.
-According to Taiwo Oyedele, chairman of the Presidential Committee on Fiscal Policy and Tax Reforms, the Nigerian Tax Administration Act (NTAA) mandates taxable persons to register and obtain a TIN.
+The Nigerian government has announced that, beginning January 1, 2026, all taxable individuals must obtain a Tax Identification Number (TIN) to operate a bank account in the country.
+This requirement is part of new tax reforms aimed at strengthening tax administration.

-The NTAA, which is scheduled to be implemented in January 2026, provides a legal framework for the policy, which has been in place since the Finance Act of 2020.
-Oyedele explained that a taxable person is anyone who earns income through trade, business, or any economic activity, and that banks will be required to request a TIN from these individuals.
-However, students and dependents are exempt from obtaining a TIN to operate a bank account, as they do not earn an income.
+According to Taiwo Oyedele, chairman of the Presidential Committee on Fiscal Policy and Tax Reforms, the Nigerian Tax Administration Act (NTAA) mandates that taxable persons register and obtain a TIN.
+The NTAA, scheduled for implementation in January 2026, provides the legal framework for a policy that has been in place since the Finance Act of 2020.
+Oyedele clarified that a taxable person is anyone who earns income through trade, business, or any economic activity, and that banks will be required to request a TIN from these individuals.

 Scroll to Top